intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   its receiving behavior.

 Here Postel recognizes the possibility that the specification could be imperfect.
-As a frank recognition of potential fallibility it is a significant statement.
-However, the same statement is inexplicably absent from the later versions in {{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.
+This contextualizes the principle in an important way.
+However, that context is inexplicably absent from the later versions in
+{{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.

 An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
 A protocol, like any complex system, benefits greatly from experience with its use.
 A deployed protocol is immeasurably more useful than a perfect protocol.
+The robustness principle is a tool that is suited to early phases of system design.

 As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
 Timely